Academy of Health Professions

 - Attendance is critical

-- Students will select two clinical choices for their senior year.
+- Students will select several clinical choices for their senior year and rank them in order of preference.
 The director and academy teachers will communicate with the student to determine best option for clinical.

 - Protocols may differ from other magnet programs due to requirements by the State of Florida Board of Nursing.
 Established protocols for dress codes are in place for all seniors in the clinical environment.
 This includes the following for seniors while in clinicals: no acrylics, facial piercings, no jewelry other than one pair of small stud earrings.
 More specifics will be given out during the course of the program.